opensensor/thingino-accel/docs/mxuv3_instructions.md

 ## Limitations

 1. **MAC Operations Not Fully Decoded**: The exact multiply-accumulate formula for the c2 `func=0x0b/0x23` pair is not yet understood.
-These instructions clearly perform data conversion (int8→int16/float32) and some accumulation, but the final MAC results appear to live in internal accumulators rather than any VPR that we can load/store.
+These instructions clearly perform data conversion (int8→int16/float32) and some accumulation, and their results live in the VSR0–VSR3 sum registers.
+We can now move those sums back into VPRs via `MFSUM`/`MFSUMZ`, but the precise mapping from MAC invocations to VSR lanes is still being worked out.

 2. **Store Instructions**: The func=0x2f, 0x34, 0x35 store instructions do not appear to write to the expected output buffer in our standalone tests.
 In Venus they are typically paired with NNA‑managed buffers and descriptor setup; they likely depend on proper NNDMA/AIP configuration.

-3. **NNA Hardware Dependency**: Full functionality requires NNA hardware initialization and memory allocation via `/dev/soc-nna`.
-Using stack/heap buffers outside the NNA allocator typically gives only partial or no results.
+3. **NNA Hardware Dependency (implementation detail)**: On the T41 platform, full MXU3 functionality appears to depend on NNA hardware initialization and interaction with the NNA driver (e.g., buffers known to `/dev/soc-nna`).
+In our experiments, plain stack/heap buffers sometimes produced only partial results, while driver-managed buffers behaved consistently.
+This looks like a SoC/driver integration issue (cache/coherency/aliasing) rather than a strict architectural requirement, and the exact constraints are still being investigated.

 ## COP2 Vector Arithmetic (ADD / SUB / MUL)